 - Supplies of land and buildings, such as freehold sales or renting, are normally exempt from VAT.
 This means that no VAT is payable, but the person making the supply cannot normally recover any of the VAT incurred on their own expenses related to the supply. - You can 'opt to tax' non-residential land; this will include any buildings or structures permanently affixed to the land.
 Once you have opted to tax, all the supplies you make of your interest in the land will normally be standard-rated (e.g. you will have to charge VAT on disposal proceeds or rents).
-As a result, you will normally be able to recover any VAT you incur in making those supplies. - You must notify HMRC within 30 days of opting to tax, although in some circumstances they will accept late notification. - There are limited circumstances in which an option to tax may be revoked, including: - Within 6 months of the option taking effect, providing no VAT has become chargeable on a supply of the land as a result of the option; - become chargeable on a supply of the land as a result of the o - · 20 years after the option first took effect.
+As a result, you will normally be able to recover any VAT you incur in making those supplies. - You must notify HMRC within 30 days of opting to tax, although in some circumstances they will accept late notification. - There are limited circumstances in which an option to tax may be revoked, including: - Within 6 months of the option taking effect, providing no VAT has become chargeable on a supply of the land as a result of the option; - · 20 years after the option first took effect.